manavnursmooloo23-maker/ptv-transport-accessibility-analysis/README.md

 ## 🔍 Overview
 This repository contains a full-stack spatial data engineering and analytics solution developed to evaluate public transport coverage against demographic distributions across the Greater Melbourne Metropolitan area.

 Acting as a Data Analyst for **Public Transport Victoria (PTV)**, this project integrates multi-million row General Transit Feed Specification (GTFS) data from the Mobility Database with geospatial boundary files and national census records from the Australian Bureau of Statistics (ABS).
-The ultimate goal was to identify critical transport blind spots and assess suburb-level infrastructure scaling[cite: 437].
+The ultimate goal was to identify critical transport blind spots and assess suburb-level infrastructure scaling.

 ---